wirecardBrasil/challenge/API_USE.md

 ****
 ###  GET /client
-Method is intented to return all clients.
+Method is intended to return all clients.

 >URL: http://localhost:8080/client